LESSON 5 (1) - HOW TO CRACK, HANDS ON - Disk/CDROM access (plus

 and you did "noop" the instructions at B697-B69B.
 (Well, more

-elegantly than "noop" them with "90" bytes, you choose a INC AX,
+elegantly than "noop" them with "90" bytes, you choose a

 DEC AX, NOP, INC AX, DEC AX sequence instead!
 There are sound